Stoicheia/Music-Editor/README.md

 You can ask me or steal the source code of one of the games below (might fill in this section in more detail later).

 ### What is a Beatmap?
-A beatmap is a list of events that correspond to an audio file.
-Events must contain time data - this specifies when the event occurs relative to the audio file.
+A beatmap is a list of events that correspond to an audio clip.
+Events must contain time data - this specifies when the event occurs relative to the audio clip.
 Events may contain other data too.
 Duration and one-dimensional position are very common pieces of data.

 ### How do you Sync Events with Music?
 You probably want to achieve one of the following: